KESTIO

 2

-After training
+After the training

 Before each session

-Participants complete the corresponding e-learning.
+Participants complete the corresponding e-learning module.

 During the session